-- 1. Introduction of animal behaviour

-- 2. Orientation

-- (a) Classification of various types of taxes and kineses.

-- (b)Flight mechanism in Locust

-- 3. Methods of studying behaviour: Brain lesions; electrical stimulation, drug administration.
+- 1. Introduction to animal behavior - 2.
+Behaviour of domestic and zoo animals - 3.
+Orientation: Classification of various types of taxes and kineses. - 4.
+Methods of studying behaviour: Brain lesions; electrical stimulation, drug administration.
 Effect of toxins, drugs and alcohol on human behaviour and addiction.